-Gerontology (3) The study of aging.
-Emphasis on biomedical, psychological, and social aspects of middle and late adulthood

-PSY 4459 Applied Behavior Analysis (3)

-This course covers the characteristics of behavior analysis as well as the basics of behavior-change procedures.
+Prerequisite: PSY 2230 and Senior Status (90) semester hours of undergraduate courses).
+PSY 4456 Gerontology (3) The study of aging.
+Emphasis on biomedical, psychological, and social aspects of middle and late Applied Behavior Analysis (3) This course covers the characteristics of behavior PSY 4459 analysis as well as the basics of behavior-change PSY 4474 procedures.
 Students will design, plan, implement, and present a behavior-change project.

-PSY 4461 Applied Behavior Analysis Field Experience (3)

-Students will be provided individual supervision by an approved supervisor according to the behavior analysis certification board's (BACB) standards while engaged in the practice of applied behavior analysis.
+PSY 4460 Cognitive Psychology (3) A study of human intellectual functioning including attention, perception, memory, problem solving, reasoning and language.
+Prerequisite: PSY 2230 and an additional three semester hours of psychology PSY 4461 Applied Behavior Analysis Field Experience Students will be provided individual supervision by an approved supervisor according to the behavior PSY 4476 analysis certification board's (BACB) standards while engaged in the practice of applied behavior analysis.
 Travel to the assigned clinical site will be required.
 Regular and prompt attendance at the clinical site will be required.
 The supervisor must directly observe the student engaged in the practice of applied behavior analysis with their client at least once during every supervisory period in accordance to BACB standards.
-Students will engage in a variety of activities approved by the BACB such as (a) conduct behavioral assessments; (b) provide behavioral therapy to clients; (c) read related articles from the behavior analytic literature; (d) collect, graph, and analyze client and/or procedural integrity data; and (e) design and implement caregiver and/or staff training.
-This course may be taken for repeat credit with a different assigned client
+Students will engage in a variety of activities approved by the BACB such as PSY 4477 (a) conduct behavioral assessments; (b) provide behavioral therapy to clients; (c) read related articles from the behavior analytic literature; (d) collect, graph, and analyze client and/or procedural integrity data; and (e) design and implement caregiver and/or staff training.
+This course may be taken for repeat credit with a different assigned client.